archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 Volatility = (Standard Deviation of Velocity * 100) / Mean of Velocity = 50.5%

 This is a extremely high value.
 As a rule of thumbs, teams should try to have a low volatility because in general terms the work of team should be as stable as possible (in terms of productivity).
 A high volatility could reveal an unstable and unproductive team.
-PivotalTracker, gives all this metrics in a nice chart and as simple as possible:
+PivotalTracker, gives all these metrics in a nice chart and as simple as possible:

 <img alt="Volatility" src="https://www.pivotaltracker.com/marketing_assets/blog/2016/02/velocity-ca53262255710ea3e340c65bfadeddbbbe1ea2953d2b05e797adfc4522c99363.png" class="center"/>